marcorampazzo/marcorampazzo.github.io/README.md

 ### Teaching

-I am assistant to the course [Geometria e Algebra T](https://virtuale.unibo.it/course/view.php?id=33616) for the bachelor in Chemical Engineering.
 [Here](https://marcorampazzo.github.io/CV_Jul_2022.pdf) is my past teaching activity.

 ### News

-The last fall semester there has been a joint seminar between the universities of Bologna, Chemnitz and Nancy on Bridgeland stability conditions.
-[Here](https://marcorampazzo.github.io/bridgeland) you can find titles, abstracts and videos of the talks.

 I am currently collaborating with [Algoretico](https://www.algoretico.it).

 ### You may find useful

+* In fall 2021 there has been a joint seminar between the universities of Bologna, Chemnitz and Nancy on Bridgeland stability conditions.
+[Here](https://marcorampazzo.github.io/bridgeland) you can find titles, abstracts and videos of the talks.
 * The [periodic table of Grassmannians](https://www.grassmannian.info): a nice overview of all generalized Grassmannians and their properties (by Pieter Belmans).
 * A [Python script](https://github.com/marcorampazzo/bott-theorem) to compute cohomology of irreducible homogeneous vector bundles on generalized flag varieties.